qbaonguyen98/nashtech-de-nodejs-assignment-3/docs/system-specification.md

 - **Success Response**:

-When the service is deleted successfull from the system, delete service api will return an response include code status 200 and message to notify to user.
+When the service is deleted successful from the system, delete service api will return an response include code status 200 and message to notify to user.

   - Code: 200
   - Content: